 Hornets are extremely tough insects, and they’re difficult to keep away from your home when you’re trying to do it alone.
-Fox Pest Control in Susquehanna Valley & Surrounding Areas is here so you don’t have to feel alone.
+Fox Pest Control in Harrisburg Area is here so you don’t have to feel alone.
 Whether the hornets are building nests in your eaves and soffits, in the siding of the house, in a tree, or in the ground, we have the tools to keep you safe.
 Our treatments will get rid of wasps for you and make your home safe and comfortable again.

 Some people are allergic to hornet stings.
 When stung, they are at risk to go into anaphylaxis, which is life-threatening.

-For most people in Susquehanna Valley & Surrounding Areas, stinging insects like hornets don’t usually cause more than a painful welt and some swelling.
+For most people in Harrisburg Area, stinging insects like hornets don’t usually cause more than a painful welt and some swelling.
 However, too many stings could cause life-threatening reactions.
 Better safe than sorry, call Fox Pest Control to get rid of hornets!